ScottSchumacker/Enkera-Marcello-scidata2018-Celegans-rnaseq-diet/README.md

 This repository contains code used for quality control and data analysis presented in:

 > **Marcello MR, Chidester CAM, Schumacker ST, Enke RA.
 RNA Sequencing Analysis of Dietary Changes in Caenorhabditis elegans.
-Scientific Data 2018.**
+Data in Brief 2018.**

 ----